James Edward Hartshorne (1841–1917)

 Active at the Benthall Pottery Company: c.1887–c.1907

-Born at Broseley in 1841, James Edward Hartshorne was the eldest son of Edward Hartshorne (a boot and shoemaker) and Hannah Hartshorne (dressmaker).
+Born at Broseley in 1841, James Edward Hartshorne was the eldest son of Edward Hartshorne (a boot and shoemaker) and Hannah Hartshorne (a dressmaker).

 In October 1859, aged 18, James Edward was appointed “art pupil teacher” at the Coalbrookdale School of Art, and that November he was awarded a medal for a watercolour painting of flowers (Wellington Journal & Shrewsbury News, 12 November 1859).
 Two years later, the 1861 census recorded that he was a “pupil teacher (school of art)”.